DOI-ONRR/blog-nrrd/src/pages/implementing-mdx/index.md

   </ErrorBoundary>
 )
 ```
 And now all of our components are now provided to the MDX renderer and we no longer need to specify an import statement.
 It will also be automatically updated as we add new components.
-This simplfies the process for developers as well as the content writers.
+This simplifies the process for developers as well as the content writers.
 So now instead of writing import statements for our components directly in our markdown files we can just do this:
 ```
 # Here’s a chart